ronancpl/HeavenMS/docs/feature_list.md

 * Pet evolutions functional (not GMS-like).
 * Reviewed keybinding system.
 * Account's Character slots: either each world has it's own count or there's a shared value between all worlds.
+* Optional cash shop inventory separated by player classes or fully account-ranged.

 Server potentials:

 * Multi-worlds.
+* Dynamic world rates, each world can hold it's own rates from server bootup.
 * Dynamic World/Channel deployment.
 While not implemented here, new channel deployment sensitive to quantity of online players was originally resinate's idea.
 * Inventory auto-gather and auto-sorting feature.
 * Enhanced auto-pot system: pet uses as many potions as necessary to reach the desired threshold.